liip-forks/drupal-ldap/ldap_feeds/README.txt

 use cases
 ----------------------------------
 Move data from an ldap query into nodes, users, or other drupal structures supported by feeds.
 Feeds is a general architecture for moving data where an importer consists of a fetcher, parser, and processor.
-Ldap feeds supplies the fetcher and parser such that any processor can be used (node, user, taxonomy term, and any of the processors at: http://drupal.org/node/856644)
+Ldap Feeds supplies the fetcher and parser such that any processor can be used (node, user, taxonomy term, and any of the processors at: http://drupal.org/node/856644)

+Examples:
+-- Move course or faculty staff info into drupal nodes for directories.
+---- FeedsLdapQueryFetcher for ldap query, FeedsLdapEntryParser for parsing it into feeds format, Node Processor for creating/synching nodes.

+-- Synch ldap attributes with user profile data
+---- FeedsDrupalUserLdapEntryFetcher for gettling ldap data, FeedsLdapEntryParser for parsing it into feeds format, User Processor for creating/synching with drupal users.

+-- Provision Drupal Users with ldap query.
+---- FeedsLdapQueryFetcher for ldap query, FeedsLdapEntryParser for parsing it into feeds format, User Processor for creating/synching users.

 ----------------------------------